-Split finishes are usually custom finishes, and cost more (sometimes a lot more) than a single finish.
+Split finishes are usually custom finishes and cost more (sometimes a lot more) than a single finish.
 However, standard split finish faucets are starting to appear. for example, is offering several of its faucet collections with standard split finishes.

 Much of the difference in price between a quality production faucet such as is polishing.

 In most mid-range faucets, the polishing is by machine at the end of the process.
-To achieve the trademark lustrous finishes of For high-end faucets, meticulous and very skilled, time-consuming hand polishing is required — not just once, but several times during the finishing process.
+To achieve the trademark lustrous finishes of For high-end faucets, meticulous, very skilled, and time-consuming hand polishing is required — not just once, but several times.